Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 	<figcaption></figcaption>
 </figure>

-Create a USD proxy node which holds a USD stage which can be interacted with from the DCC.
+Create a USD proxy node which holds a USD stage that can be interacted with from the DCC.

 Works for Maya.